logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-events.md

 ```

 ### 2. Store your Logz.io credentials
 Save your Logz.io shipping credentials as a Kubernetes secret.
-Customize the sample command below to your specifics before running it.
+To do this, customize the sample command below to your specifics and run it.

 ```shell
 kubectl create secret generic logzio-events-secret \